gantry/docs/pages/01.gantry5/01.basics/10.terminology/docs.md

 [/ui-tab]
 [ui-tab title="WordPress"]

 An **Outline** creates a set of standard settings for the layout, particle(s), widget position(s), any scripting, and style of an area of your site.
 Outlines can be assigned to a specific page or several pages depending on your needs.
-This enables you to apple different styles and layout configurations to different pages (or types of pages) with ease.
+This enables you to apply different styles and layout configurations to different pages (or types of pages) with ease.

 The **Base Outline** acts as the global default by which all other Outlines are based.
 Any setting not specified in another outline is deferred to this outline.

 [/ui-tab]
 [ui-tab title="Grav"]

 An **Outline** creates a set of standard settings for the layout, particle placement, any scripting, and style of an area of your site.
 Outlines can be assigned to a specific page, type of page, or several pages depending on your needs.
-This enables you to apple different styles and layout configurations to different pages (or types of pages) with ease.
+This enables you to apply different styles and layout configurations to different pages (or types of pages) with ease.

 The **Base Outline** acts as the global default by which all other Outlines are based.
 Any setting not specified in another outline is deferred to this outline.